riyazshaikh/node-stripe-squarespace/README.md

 One way to integrate custom stripe functionality into Squarespace

 # Usage
-Step 1: Add your public/secret stripe keys to index.js => stripeKeys.
+Step 1: Add your public+secret stripe keys to index.js => stripeKeys.

 Step 2: Host the NodeJS app at [Heroku](https://www.heroku.com/) or any other hosting service

-Step 3: Update the NODESERVICE variable in html/code.block to point to your NodeJS service.
-Also, update the public KEYS.
+Step 3: Update the NODESERVICE variable in html/code.block to point to NodeJS service.
+Also, update public KEYS.

 Step 4: Add a code block anywhere on your Squarespace site.
 Copy paste the code from html/code.block.